Edge-Stable Equimatchable Graphs

 \begin{thm} Let $G$ be a factor-critical graph with at least $7$ vertices.
-Then, $G$ is $\ESE$ if and only if either $G$ is an odd clique or it belongs to $\G_1$ or $\G_2$. \end{thm}
+Then, $G$ is $\ESE$ if and only if $G$ is either an odd clique or a graph in $\G_1 \cup \G_2$. \end{thm}

-\begin{proof} Given a factor-critical graph $G$, it is clear that $G \cong K_{2r+1}$ is an $\ESE$-graph.
-Assume that $G$ belongs to $\G_1$ or $\G_2$ and we will show that $G$ is $\ESE$-graph.
-First, let $G$ be in $\G_1$, that is $G \cong K_{2r+1} \setminus M$ where $M$ is a nonempty matching, then every maximal matching of $G$ has $r$ edges (indeed $G$ has no independent set of size 3, hence no maximal matching of size $r-1$), thus $G$ is equimatchable.
-In addition, $G$ is $\overline{P_3}$-free, hence $\ESE$ by Lemma \ref{lem: defn edg-hered equim}.
+\begin{proof} Let $G$ be a factor-critical graph with at least $7$ vertices.
+It is clear that $G \cong K_{2r+1}$ is an $\ESE$-graph for $r\geq 3$.
+Assume that $G$ belongs to $\G_1$ or $\G_2$ and we will show that $G$ is again $\ESE$.
+First, let $G$ be in $\G_1$, that is $G \cong K_{2r+1} \setminus M$ where $M$ is a nonempty matching, then every maximal matching of $G$ has $r$ edges (indeed $G$ has no independent set of size 3, hence, no maximal matching of size $r-1$), thus $G$ is equimatchable.
+In addition, $G$ is $\overline{P_3}$-free.
+Hence, $G$ is $\ESE$ by Lemma \ref{lem: defn edg-hered equim}.

 Now, let $G$ be in $\G_2$, then by definition of $\G_2 $, we have $\vert S \vert\geq 3$ and $G \setminus S $ induces a graph whose matching number is equal to 1.
 Consider a vertex $v\in S$.
 Since $G$ is factor-critical, $G- v$ has a perfect matching where all vertices in $S$ are necessarily matched to some vertex in $G \setminus S$.
 If this perfect matching contains an edge in $G\setminus S$ then $|S|=|V(G\setminus S)|-1$, otherwise $|S|=|V(G\setminus S)|+1$.
 Applying the same argument to a vertex $v'\in G\setminus S$, we have either $|S|=|V(G\setminus S)|-3$ (in case a perfect matching of $G-v'$ contains an edge in $G\setminus S$), or $|S|=|V(G\setminus S)|-1$ (otherwise).
 It follows that the only possible case is $\vert V(G\setminus S) \vert=\vert S \vert +1$.